Het Loo Giltwood Mirror

 Inlaid Writing Cabinet

-A large important inlaid writing cabinet in kingwood, padouk, rosewood and mahogany, circa 1880, attributed to French cabinet maker Gabriel Viardot.
+A large impressive writing cabinet in kingwood, padauk, rosewood and mahogany, inlaid with mother of pearl, ebony and brass.
+Circa 1860, and attributed to French cabinet maker Gabriel Viardot.

 Gilt Console Table

-Restoration included cabinet, carving work and replacements, gesso and gilt repairs, complete re-gild of one table to match the other.
+Restoration included cabinet, carving work and replacements, gesso and gilt repairs, complete water and oil re-gild of one table to match the other.

 Ebony and Gilt Snooker Table